MOSBY COURT MODEL

 Background: Mosby community members from their Tenant’s Association and from a leadership program worked with students in VCU’s residential community-engagement program, called ASPiRE.
 Together, they designed a nonpartisan Get Out The Vote (GOTV) effort to mobilize voter turnout at Mosby, first in the presidential election and then in state elections like governor’s races, when both students and Mosby residents tended to stay home.

 - Increase the number of people who actively vote in the Mosby community

-- Help develop leadership skills among the Mosby residents, and
+- Help develop leadership and civic engagement skills among Mosby residents

-We also hoped it would help the ASPiRE students recognize the power and importance of their own votes.
+- Help students recognize the power and importance of their votes

 - Voter registration

 - Voter education

 - Getting residents to vote on Election Day

 Students and Mosby residents divided into small groups and went door-to-door to register eligible voters.
 The group also identified Sister Circle, a local nonprofit, as a potential partner and hosted a second door-to-door registration drive during a Mosby-based breast cancer walk sponsored by Sister Circle.